fcrozatier/choco-ui/src/docs/mixins/group/+group.md

 # Group

-The second most common UI thing after toggling probably is grouping related things together and tracking which ones are "active".
+The `Group` mixin allows you to create a container of togglables, track which ones are active, and manage keyboard focus easily.
 Tabs, Paginations, Disclosures, Accordion, Carousel etc. are all groups of [Togglables](/mixins/togglable).

-The `Group` mixin allows you to create such a container of togglables, track which ones are active, and manage keyboard focus easily.

 ---

 ## Toggle group example

-A toggle group is a group of toggle buttons, so to create a `ToggleGroup` class we can apply the `Group` mixin to our `ToggleButton` class.
+A toggle group is a group of toggle buttons, so we can apply the `Group` mixin to our `ToggleButton` class.

-The `Group` mixin will internally extend the `ToggleButton` class to manage focus, track active elements etc. and store this extended class in its `Item` property.
+The `Group` mixin will internally extend the passed in `ToggleButton` class to manage focus, track active elements etc. and store this extended class in the `Item` property.

-As a convention, each group defined by the library has a `createItem` function so we can easily always instanciate items in the same way, add a bit of logic if needed and pass around the `group.createItem` function to components and context.
+As a convention, each group defined by the library has a `createItem` function so we can easily instantiate items in the same way, add a bit of logic if needed and pass around the `group.createItem` function to components and context.

 <Highlighter file="./toggleGroupExample.ts" />

-Individual items would typically be instanciated by child components.
+Individual items would typically be instantiated by child components.
 What follows is a simple demo showcasing the focus options.
 With these particular options the end result is almost like a radio group, except we can uncheck a checked item.
+But you can easily customize them!

 Try playing around with your Arrow, Home and End keys, and check the roving tab sequence by tabbing back and forth from A to B.